 “The speed benefit that Ulendo provides scales proportionately with the size and complexity of the part.
 The larger and more complex the part, the more time you save printing it.
 In a nutshell, this is how Ulendo increases the production rate and improves the quality of 3D printed parts.”

-The Ulendo team reports that its algorithm can increase print speed by up to two times, decrease print speed by up to 50%, maintain high-quality 3D printing, reduce general wear and tear, and decrease the noise of operation, which you can hear for yourself in the video below.
+The Ulendo team reports that its algorithm can increase print speed by up to two times, decrease print speed by up to 50%, maintain high-quality 3D printing, reduce general wear and tear, and decrease the noise of operation.

 Ulendo can also offer cost savings, since no additional hardware or hardware modifications are needed, in addition to increased high-speed print motion.
 All you need is a Raspberry Pi, 3 and above, that’s connected to your 3D printer through a USB.
 Then, install Ulendo’s open source firmware on both the Raspberry Pi and the printer so they can connect to the cloud server running the software, and finally upload the part’s gCode.